b1gdave/asciidecode/README.md

 # asciidecode/encode
-Emcode and Decode an ascii list of int into ascii
+Encode and Decode an ascii list of int into ascii

 ## Examples